Dinajpur District, Bangladesh: Climate

 Dinajpur experiences a hot, wet and humid tropical climate.
-Under the Köppen climate classification, Dinajpur has a tropical wet and dry climate.
+Under the Köppen climate classification, Dinajpur has a humid subtropical climate.
 The district has a distinct monsoonal season, with an annual average temperature of 25 °C (77 °F) and monthly means varying between 18 °C (64 °F) in January and 29 °C (84 °F) in August.

 Demographics

-According to the 2011 Bangladesh census, Dinajpur District had a population of 2,990,128, of which 1,508,670 were males and 1,481,458 females.
-Rural population was 2,536,429 (84.83%) while the urban population was 453,699 (15.17%).
-Dinajpur district had a literacy rate of 52.42% for the population 7 years and above: 55.68% for males and 49.12% for females.
+According to the 2022 census of Bangladesh, Dinajpur District had 836,977 households and a population of 3,315,236, of whom, 19.11% of the inhabitants lived in urban areas.
+The population density was 963 people per km2.
+17.20% of the population was under 10 years of age.
+Dinajpur had a literacy rate (age 7 and over) of 76.14%, compared to the national average of 74.80%, and a sex ratio of 100.46 males per 100 females.

-Muslims make up 75.03% of the population, while Hindus are 19.51% and Christians 4.25%.
-People of other religions were 1.19% of the population.
-Ethnic minorities were 66,861 (2.24%) of the population.
+Muslims make up 78.60% of the population, while Hindus are 19.56% and Christians 1.40%.
+People of other religions were 0.44% of the population.
+Muslims have marginally increased their population share, while Christians have rapidly increased, mainly among the ethnic minorities.
+There is a small population of 900 Buddhists, mainly living in Parbatipur Upazila.

+The ethnic population was 52,940 (1.60%), of which 41,079 (1.24%) were Santal, 4,184 Oraon and 1,795 Musahar.

 Economy

 The economy of Dinajpur mainly depends upon agriculture based production.
 There is a well known proverb about Dinajpur – 'paddy piled up high, sheds full of cows, ponds brimming with fish' [gola bhora dhan, goyal bhora goru, pukur bhora mach].
 People in this district are much happier than those in other districts, everything grows easily, it's a peaceful place.
 Dinajpur is famous for rice production.
 'Katharivog' rice is one of the best produced rice in Bangladesh.
 Dinajpur is also rich with wheat production.
 The Lychee (fruit) of Dinajpur is the best of Bangladesh.
 Dinajpur is well known for its production of among the country.

 Dinajpur is also famous for its Mangoes.
 "Kosba" is called the matrix of mango.
-Also it grows a plenty of vegetables and seasonal fruits.
+Also, it grows a plenty of vegetables and seasonal fruits.
 A huge percentage of people from Dinajpur depends upon agri based products.
 The main industry also includes rice processing mills.
 However, Dinajpur is highly rich with natural resources like coal, pit mine.
 Of the five coal field discovered so far in Bangladesh, three are in Dinajpur.
 The name of these deposits are-Barapukuria, Phulbari and Dighipara coal field.
 At present coal is being produced commercially only from the Barapukuria underground coal mine in Dinajpur district.
 Current production rate is about 1500 tons per day.
-The plan to establish an open-pit mine in nearby Phulbari was aborted in 2006 in the wake of a mass protest by the local people.
+The plan to establish an open pit mine in nearby Phulbari was aborted in 2006 in the wake of a mass protest by the locals.
 The coal from the Boropukuria Coal Mine is being fed to the 250MW Barapukuria Power Station.

 Crops and grown in the district include rice, wheat, maize, potato, brinjal, and tomato.

 Fruits grown include lychees, mangoes, bananas, jackfruits, and blackberries.